ejp-rd-vp/resource-metadata-schema/docs/dataset.md

-DCAT vocabulary has already defined concept `dcat:Dataset` is a concept in DCAT2 which is a sub-class of `dcat:Resource`.
-We used this concept to describe any Rare disease related dataset.
-When a dataset is about contain of rare disease resources such as `biobank` and `patient registry` then we recommend using `sio:is related to` property to connect the dataset to its rare disease resource.
+DCAT vocabulary has already has concept `dcat:Dataset` which is a sub-class of `dcat:Resource`.
+We use this concept to describe any rare disease related dataset.
+When a dataset is about content of a rare disease resources such as `biobank` and `patient registry` then we recommend using `sio:is related to` property to connect the dataset to its rare disease resource.

 ### Metadata model figure